anna-kozh/blog/_posts/2025-10-20-Admin-console.md

 <p>SkoolBag was a scrappy B2B2C startup connecting schools and parents.</p>

+ {% include lightbox.html
+          id="products"
+          thumb="/assets/uploads/Admin-console/products.webp"
+          full="/assets/uploads/Admin-console/products.webp"
+          alt="SkoolBag products"
+          caption="SkoolBag products ecosystem"
+        %}

-<p>The business needed to cut costs, expand features and enable new partnerships, which required migrating the old backend and rebuilding the entire school admin console.</p>
+<p>The business needed to cut costs, expand features and enable new partnerships, which required migrating the old backend and <strong>rebuilding the entire school admin console</strong>.</p>

-<p>I joined as Lead Product Designer to build a new modern school admin console serving over 1,000 schools.</p>

-<p>Startup pace, small team and constant migration deadlines forced me to rethink how I worked. </p>
+<p>SkoolBag proved to be the ideal setting for me.
+I thrived in the startup pace, working with a lean team and tight deadlines.
+It was the kind of environment where I do my best work.</p>

  {% include blockquote.html
-   text="These **six stories** capture the moments that defined the product and how design leadership really looks in a startup." %}
+   text="These **six stories** show the real side of design leadership in a startup." %}

 <h3> Design process </h3>
 <p>The overall approach followed a lean double-diamond pattern:</p>